How to Detect KernelSU

 Threat-Events™ ON > In-App Defense

-When this setting is used, Appdome detects and defends against KernelSU (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for KernelSU Intelligence and Control in Mobile Apps.
+When this setting is used, Appdome detects and defends against KernelSU (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for KernelSU Block Intelligence and Control in Mobile Apps.

 -